TheWhiteShadow4/freen/readme.md

 Freen can be configured via the global object FREEN.

-- fontsize: Font size for Freen Fenter.
+- fontsize: Font size for Freen window.
 - portStart: Port mapping offset for network cards.

 ## Differences to FIN